Meat quality is an important part of a raw diet, so it’s easy to understand why raw feeders avoid 3D and 4D meats.

 What does 3D and 4D meat mean?

-So, what happens to 3D and 4D animals?
+So, what happens to 3D and 4D animals (animals that can’t walk on and off transport vehicles)?
 They’re sent off to make dog food (kibble) and some raw dog food brands are also buying these meats.
 Why?
 Because it’s crazy cheap.

 Do diseased animals come out of USDA plants?
 Absolutely.
 Are dying animals processed in USDA facilities?
 Every day.
 So how do the processors distinguish between “safe meat” and 3 or 4D meats?
 The answer is, denaturing.